cwf1984/work-day-scheduler/README.md

 * The current date displays at the top of the page
 * There are timeblocks for each hour between 9AM and 5PM
-* Time blocks are supposed to be color coded based on whether it is the past, present or future time - this was not working at my time blocks are not taking up the correct amount of space (???)
+* Time blocks are now correctly color coded based on the current time and whether the current hour is in the past, present or future.
-* I am struggling to get anything to show up in local storage
+* I was having a lot of issues saving to local storage and this has been corrected.

 ## Images

+I am leaving the pictures of the issues I was having before as a reference for what has been fixed.

 Below is an image to demonstrate that the textarea is not following the column layout I am trying to set up in the HTML file using Bootstrap: